Gnaku-18519/DataAnalysis/README.md

   * corresponding fields, taken in order from left to right, have the same domains
 * add the number of occurrences
 * E.g.: {a,b,b,c} ∪ {a,b,b,b,e,f,f} = {a,a,b,b,b,b,b,c,e,f,f}
+* evaluation:
+  * approach based on sorting
+    * approach1: sort both, then scan both relations and merge them
+    * approach2: merge from Pass 0 for both relations
+  * approach based on hashing
+    * partition both relations with hash function h1
+    * for each S-partition, build in-memory hash table with hash function h2, scan corresponding R-partition and add tuples to table while discarding duplicates
 ### Difference: R1 - R2
 * R1 and R2 must be union-compatible
 * subtract the number of occurrences